feddelegrand7/fabricerin/README.md

 ![](man/figures/example3.gif)

-You can add as may shape as you want to an existing canvas using the `fabric_shape_add()` function. **Don’t forget to reference the preexisting canvas with its ID:**
+You can add as many shape as you want to an existing canvas using the `fabric_shape_add()` function. **Don’t forget to reference the preexisting canvas with its ID:**